 No, we supply them unfinished so that you can paint, wax, oil, stain or varnish them.
 For the best paint finish kitchens should always be painted after installation.
+You will find that all the top kitchen makers like Smallbone and Mark Wilkinson do this.
 Be wary of any company who sells pre painted kitchens, you cannot see what they have covered up, and you will probably have to repaint after installation anyway where cabinets have been joined for example, and you may find it hard to match the paint colour as paint is made in batches.
+Also be aware of anyone who paints the insides of the cabinets, especially the drawers, as they will become scratched very quickly.
 Many of our customers paint their own kitchen, but local painters are always available if you need someone else to do it for you.

 No, we are supply only.
 Some customers save money by installing the kitchen themselves as the cabinets are supplied fully built with doors, drawers, and all internals like bins fully installed.
 In addition our cabinet sides are finished so you don’t need separate and expensive end panels.
 Depending on where you live we may be able to suggest a fitter, but if not, you will be able to find fitters locally.
 Nearly all fitters are self employed even those who work for companies like John Lewis and B&Q, and some won’t be registered for VAT and so could work out cheaper.

-All of our kitchens are all "in-frame", that is the doors and drawers sit in a frame.
-The other common type is the overlay kitchen, where the doors and drawer fronts sit on the front of the carcass, and you can't see any frame.
+All of our kitchens are "in-frame", that is the doors and drawers sit in a frame on the front of the cabinet.
+The other type is the overlay kitchen, where the doors and drawer fronts sit directly on the front of the carcass, and there is no frame.
+Overlay tends to be a cheaper method of construction.

 Yes, but the best solution depends on the location of your boiler.
 We can provide a door in a front frame, so that you can cover the front of the boiler, from a wall to another cupboard, or between 2 cupboards. we can supply a door in a front frame together with 1 or 2 cupboard sides to go around your boiler.
 The top and bottom of the cupboard are not usually supplied because of the need for ventilation.